In this section

 Disease not yet named — Phytophthora kernoviae – A fungus-like organism found only in the United Kingdom, Ireland, and New Zealand infecting Fagus sylvatica (beech), Rhododendron spp., Quercus robur (English oak), Quercus ilex (holm Oak), Gevuina avellana (Chilean hazelnut), Liriodendron tulipfera (tulip tree), Magnolia stellata, Michelia doltsopa, Pieris formosa and Vaccinium myrtillus.
 The pathogen was discovered during surveys for P. ramorum and causes similar symptoms on these hosts.
 It has been found in both nurseries and landscapes.
 The United Kingdom has an active eradication program in place that includes removal and destruction of entire infected plants including their root balls.

 Ramorum canker and blight (Sudden Oak Death) — Phytophthora ramorum – A fungus-like organism that infects over 60 plant genera and 100 plant species, killing hosts such as tanoak (Notholithocarpus densiflorus) and Japanese larch (Larix kaempferi), and injuring others such as rhododendron (Rhododendron species).
 This pathogen is subject to state and federal quarantines designed to contain the disease and prevent its further spread.
 The disease was first reported to cause leaf blight, stem canker, and tip dieback on nursery-grown rhododendrons and viburnums in Germany and the Netherlands in 1993.
 At about the same time, many tanoaks and oaks (Quercus sp.) in the San Francisco Bay Area were dying from this same disease.
 In Oregon, the fungus was found killing tanoak in a few isolated sites just north of Brookings, OR during the summer of 2001.
-Eradication of infected plants was initiated soon after the sites were found but the infestation has spread slowly.
-The disease is now present in the mixed conifer-tanoak forests in Curry County, Oregon and in 15 counties in California.
+Since the initial discovery, the disease is considered established and Oregon has focused on limiting spread in Curry County through early detection, monitoring, and eradication of symptomatic tanoak trees.
+Despite these efforts, the quarantine area in Curry County has expanded many times since 2001 from 9 sq. miles to over 500 sq. miles.
+The rate of disease spread increased most dramatically in 2014 requiring the quarantine area to nearly double in 2015.

 Bacteria and Similar Organisms